The Wendy's logo depicts a little girl who looks like Pippi Longstockings. The commercials portray her as a young adult.

 Lingo, starting with the Bill Engvall-hosted reboot, has used almost nothing but double-entendre answers.
 In fact, the show is now rated TV-14 because of the dirty clues.

 The Bee Woman from Kamen Rider series.
 In her original appearance she's just a random Monsters of the Week who is rather plain and unattractive.
 Now in Kamen Rider × Kamen Rider W & Decade: Movie War 2010 she was portrayed by Nao Oikawa and given much more seductive outfit.
 She also now became The Dark Chick.

-Doctor Who — the original series had a few scantily clad but wholesome companions, but double entendres and sex references were still kept a tight rein on.
+Doctor Who — the original series had a few scantily clad but wholesome companions, but double entendres and sex references were still kept under a tight rein.
 The revival is a bit more realistic, acknowledging that people might actually find an exotic time-traveling alien sexy (the recent casting of the Doctor doesn't hurt in this regard).
 Nonetheless, double entendres have been kept to a minimum, as has implications of hanky panky in the TARDIS (the only confirmed sexual encounter mentioned in the series being between a married couple, and even the only direct reference to the Doctor in such a scenario is made by his wife).
 Plus the female companions tend to wear much more clothing than their original-series counterparts (Amy's occasional kissogram costume notwithstanding).
 The series has also become a bit more open regarding LGBT characters, with one in particular, Jack Harkness, providing the revival series' only true nude scene and first man-on-man snog.